coder/docs/guides/customization/tailscale.md

 Pin-Priority: 500
 ```

-## Step 1c: Add signing key for Tailscale package repository
+### Step 1c: Add the signing key for Tailscale package repository

-Retrieve the signing key from Tailscale and store the binary (dearmored) key
+Retrieve the signing key from Tailscale, and store the binary (dearmored) key
 file in `files/usr/share/keyrings/tailscale.gpg`:

 ```console